 Installing a locked bootloader is becoming less common, although it remains far too prevalent.
 It can vary from phone to phone and even from carrier to carrier on the same device.

 Google seems to understand and respect the users’ wishes.
-The recently announced Samsung Galaxy S IV with an unlocked bootloader and stock Android is a step in the right direction.
+For example The Samsung Galaxy S IV with an unlocked bootloader and stock Android was a step in the right direction.

 Verizon is especially bad about releasing phones with locked bootloaders.
 For whatever reason, it feels the need to lock down its phones and prevent users from taking advantage of everything it can do for them.